DomiKamu/OhmerPrems/README.md

 ## Free demo

-Free *OhmerPrems* plugin is available to everybody, for Windows, MacOS and Linux platforms, and can be downloaded directly from ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases). page.
+Free *OhmerPrems* plugin is available to everybody, for Windows, MacOS and Linux platforms, and can be downloaded directly from ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) page on this GitHub repository.
 This plugin isn't available from "VCV Plugins" website and, by this way, cannot be installed via Rack's Plugin Manager.